 The oral part of the Qualifying Examination will be scheduled for two and a half hours, but will normally take between 90 minutes and two hours.
 Having read and reflected on the student’s written answers, the committee will engage the student in critical discussion of the document.
 The student is expected to show good grounding in relevant knowledge domains, acute understanding of the proposed project and its foundations and adequate intellectual preparation for carrying out the project.

 Ordinarily students will be notified of results directly after the Oral Examination; however, the examination committee may deliberate for up to one week if necessary.
-Three results are possible: pass or fail.
+Three results are possible: pass, fail or partial fail.

 Students who pass should immediately prepare for adviser and committee a plan and timetable for completing remaining course requirements and the doctoral project.
 In some cases these plans may be discussed on the occasion of the Oral Examination.

 If some aspects of a student’s performance in the Written or Oral Examinations are not satisfactory, the result will be a fail or partial fail.
 The examining committee will ask the student to submit revised answers to one or more of the written questions.
 Timetable for these revisions will be set by the committee, but the time limit is generally one month.
 If the resubmission is not found acceptable, then the student will receive a second mark of fail and may not continue in the doctoral program.
 However, the student may apply for the Graduate Certificate in User Experience (UX) Design.

 The semester before you register for Proseminar (IDIA 810)

 Meet with your adviser or the professor assigned to teach Proseminar to informally discuss your thesis topic.
 Once you have informal approval, complete the Thesis Proposal Form.
 You will then be given permission to register for Proseminar.

 You should take your qualifying exam.
 See D.S.
 Qualifying Exam for more information.

 During semesters you are registered for dissertation hours